 Stay in the Loop

-Subscribe to the Diversity Scholars listserv to share information and discuss preservation issues with fellow scholarship recipients.
-All listserv subscribers must be a current scholar or alumnus of DSP (formerly known as the Cultural Diversity Program (CDP) and Emerging Preservation Leaders Scholarship Program (EPL).
+Subscribe to the DSP listserv to share information and discuss preservation issues with current and past program participants.
+All listserv subscribers must be a current participant or alum of DSP (formerly known as the Cultural Diversity Program (CDP) and Emerging Preservation Leaders Scholarship Program (EPL).
 Subscribe now.

 My Journey on the Promise Road